pantopic/turbokube/README.md

 Findings are summarized here.
 More detailed notes and graphs can be found in the [results](results) directory.

-### 1. Resource Requests
+### 1. Resource Requests Are Mandatory

-If you don't include resource requests in your pod spec, the kubernetes scheduler won't attempt to balance the workload.
-I thought it would try to schedule the same number of pods to each node but that's not how it works at all.
+If you don't include resource requests in your pod spec, the kubernetes scheduler won't attempt to balance the workload at all.
+I thought it would try to schedule the same number of pods to each node but that's not how it works.
-It simply schedules each pod to a random node regardless of how many pods are assigned to each node.
+If there are no resource requests, the scheduler will just schedule each pod to a random node regardless of how many pods are assigned to each node.

 ```yaml
 apiVersion: apps/v1